Epclusa® (sofosbuvir/velpatasvir)

 Study design

-A multicenter, prospective, single-arm study evaluated the efficacy and safety of SOF/VEL treatment with TAF prophylaxis in 83 participants with HCV GTs 1 to 6 and HBV. all received TAF prophylaxis and 12 weeks of SOF/VEL; participants were grouped by the presence or absence of compensated cirrhosis (Figure 1).
+A multicenter, prospective, single-arm study evaluated the efficacy and safety of TAF prophylaxis and SOF/VEL treatment in 105 participants with HCV (GT 1–6) and HBV.
+All participants received 4 weeks of TAF, followed by 12 weeks of TAF and SOF/VEL; participants with compensated cirrhosis continued TAF for an additional 48 weeks, and participants without cirrhosis continued TAF for an additional 12 weeks (Figure 1).
+Overall, the median age at baseline was 51 years, and the median HCV RNA was 5.9 log10 IU/mL.
 Distribution of HCV GTs in the overall study population was as follows: GT 1, 26.5%; GT 2, 14.5%; GT 3, 21.7%; GT 6, 21.7%; not available, 15.6%.

 Results

-The overall SVR12 rate was 97.6%, and high SVR12 rates were observed for both groups and across GTs, including an SVR12 rate of 100% among those with cirrhosis (Figure 2).
-Overall, levels of HCV RNA and HBV DNA decreased from baseline to Week 28 (P-values not provided).
-One participant with GT 3 in Group 1 had HBV reactivation; their HBV DNA level was 2.15 log10 IU/mL at EOT with SOF/VEL but was <LLoQ at the SVR12 timepoint.
+The overall SVR12 rate was 97.6%, and high SVR12 rates were observed in both groups and across all GTs, including in participants with cirrhosis (Figure 2).
+Overall, levels of HCV RNA and HBV DNA decreased significantly from baseline to Week 28 (each, P<0.001).
+One participant with GT 3 without cirrhosis had HBV reactivation.

 Figure 2

 .
-SVR12 Rates Overall, by Cirrhosis Status, and by HCV GTs (Lin et al)2
+SVR12 Rates Overall, by Cirrhosis Status, and by HCV GTs (Han et al)2

 Prospective, Multicenter Study in TN Chinese Patients3